Saudia Cargo

-Saudia Cargo is a Saudi Arabian airfreight flag carrier established in 2007 with headquarters in Jeddah, Kingdom of Saudi Arabia (KSA).
+Saudia Cargo is Saudi Arabia's national cargo airline, established in 2007 and headquartered in Jeddah.

 History

-A subsidiary of Saudi Arabian Airlines (commonly known as Saudia), the company was established as part of a privatization in 2008.
+A subsidiary of Saudia the first flag carrier of Saudi Arabia, the company was established as part of a privatization in 2007.
 In 2008, the company joined the IATA interest group Cargo iQ.
-Saudia Cargo provides multi-specialized cargo handling as it operates a fleet of 8 freighter aircraft (B747-400 and B777F) to 13 cargo destinations as well as over 58 belly international destinations across six continents.
+Saudia Cargo provides multi-specialized cargo handling as it operates a fleet of 8 freighter aircraft composed of 747-400F and 777F to 13 cargo destinations as well as over 58 belly international destinations across six continents.
 The CEO is Omar Talal Hariri, a member of the Cargo Committee of the International Air Transport Association (IATA).

-In September 2018, the company announced two new terminal projects for King Abdulaziz International Airport in Jeddah, and King Khaled International Airport in Riyadh scheduled to be completed in 2022.
+In September 2018, the company announced two new terminal projects for King Abdulaziz International Airport in Jeddah, and King Khalid International Airport in Riyadh scheduled to be completed in 2022.
 It has also expanded to Cairo and Dubai.

 In 2019, Saudia Cargo sponsored the Saudi International Golf Tournament as the formal logistics partner.